 - a.
-Netting is not performed for $H_2S$ or TRS emissions because the project increase for these pollutant is less than significant (See Attachment 1). - b.
-The contemporaneous time period for PSD pollutants is April 2002 through January 2011.
-The contemporaneous time period for Nonattainment Area NSR pollutants subject to 35 IAC Part 203 is October 2001 through January 2011.
-The contemporaneous time period for Nonattainment Area NSR pollutants subject to 40 CFR 51 Appendix S is April 2002 through January 2011.
-Project emission increases since 2011 and planned projects for which permit applications have been submitted to IEPA have also been included. - c.
+Netting is not performed for H_2S or TRS emissions because the project increase for these pollutants is less than significant (See Attachment 1). - b.
+The contemporaneous time period for PSD pollutants begins July 2002.
+The contemporaneous time period for Nonattainment Area NSR pollutants begins May 2001. - c.
 Totals may not match sum of individual unit totals due to rounding.